-The Governing Body ensures there are procedures in place to manage allegations of abuse against staff members, peer on peer and Head Teachers.
+The Governing Body ensures there are procedures in place to manage allegations of abuse against staff members and Headteachers.

-Our aim is to provide a safe and supportive environment which secures the wellbeing and very best outcomes for the children at Woodlands Primary School.
+Our aim is to provide a safe and supportive environment which secures the wellbeing and very best outcomes for the young people at our school.
 We do recognise that sometimes the behaviour of adults may lead to an allegation of abuse being made.

 We will take all possible steps to safeguard our children and to ensure that the adults in our school are safe to work with children.
-We will always ensure that the procedures outlined in Staffordshire Safeguarding Children's Board Protocol: Managing Allegations of abuse Against Persons who work with Children and role of LADO and Part 4 of 'Keeping Children Safe in Education', DfE (2018) are adhered to and will seek appropriate advice from the Local Authority Designated Officer (LADO).
-The LADO can be contacted on 0800 1313126
+We will always ensure that the procedures outlined in Staffordshire Safeguarding Children's Board Protocol: Managing Allegations of Abuse Against Persons who Work with Children and role of LADO and Part 4 of Keeping Children Safe in Education, 2019, are adhered to following a concern and will seek appropriate advice from the Local Authority Designated Officer (LADO) in those circumstances.
+The LADO can be contacted on 0800 1313126.

-If an allegation is made or information is received about an adult who works at Woodlands Primary School which indicates that they may be unsuitable to work with children, the member of staff receiving the information should inform the Head teacher/Principal immediately.
-If it is about the sole proprietor of the Independent school then this needs to be raised with the Designated Officer.
-Should an allegation be made against the Head teacher/Principal, this will be reported to the Chair of the Governing Body/management Committee.
-In the event that neither the Head teacher nor Chair of Governing Body is contactable on that day, the information must be passed to and dealt with by either the member of staff acting as Head teacher or the Vice Chair of Governors.
+If an allegation is made or information is received about an adult who works in our setting which indicates that they may be unsuitable to work with children, the member of staff receiving the information should inform the Headteacher immediately.
+Should an allegation be made against the Headteacher, this will be reported to the Chair of Governors.
+In the event that neither the Headteacher nor the Chair of Governors is contactable on that day, the information must be passed to a Director of Community Academies Trust, as stated in the Whistleblowing Policy.

-The Head teacher or Chair of Governors will seek advice from the LADO within one working day.
-No member of staff or the governing body will undertake further investigations before receiving advice from the LADO.
+The Headteacher or Chair of Governors will seek advice from the LADO within one working day.
+No member of staff or the Governing Body will undertake further investigations before receiving advice from the LADO.

-Any member of staff or volunteer who does not feel confident to raise their concerns with the Head teacher or Chair of Governors should contact the LADO directly on 0800 1313126.
+Any member of staff or volunteer who does not feel confident to raise their concerns with the Headteacher or Chair of Governors should contact the LADO directly on 0800 1313126.